Augus1999/AkAne/README.md

 ```

 ## Known issue
-You cannot compile 2 or more AkAne models (i.e., `akane2.representation.AkAne`) into TorchScript modules together in one file.
+* You cannot compile 2 or more AkAne models (i.e., `akane2.representation.AkAne`) into TorchScript modules together in one file.
 We recommend to save the compiled models before hand and load by `torch.jit.load(...)`.
+* Directly loading a TorchScript model or compiling a Python model to TorchScript model via `model = torch.jit.script(model)` will $\times 10$ slower down the inference.
+We recommend to freeze the TorchScript model while evaluating by adding an addition line of `model = torch.jit.freeze(model.eval())` to eliminate the warmup.

 ## Cite
 ```bibtex